Figure Your Restaurant’s Prime Cost

 But it’s no longer any good.

-With rising costs in food and labor over the last couple of years and the recession, the margins are shrinking on a daily basis.
+With rising costs in food and labor over the last couple of years, the margins are shrinking on a daily basis.
 While I am not a trained economist, I am not a certified public accountant and I am not a statistician, what I am is a Restaurant Expert who works with more than a hundred restaurant owners in all of North America on a daily basis.
-And what I can tell you is that if your restaurant is doing at least $800,000 or more a year that the NEW prime cost target is 55percent.
+And what I can tell you is that if your restaurant is doing at least $850,000 or more a year that the NEW prime cost target is 55 percent.
 You heard me right, 55 percent!